aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 }
 ```

-Open again the SageMaker console and launch Studio.
+Open again the SageMaker console and try to launch Studio.
 This time you get `AccessDenied` exception:

 ![](../../static/img/access-denied-studio-sign-in.png)